nikhilsisodia-itis/cs-fundamentals-and-internals/README.md

 ## Repository short description

-Computer System Fundamentals and Internals — concise study notes on how computers boot, how operating systems work, and how processes, memory, and devices are managed.
+Computer System Fundamentals and Internals- concise study notes on how computers boot, how operating systems work, and how processes, memory, and devices are managed.

 ## What’s in this repo